FrancisCrickInstitute/dm3d-pages/tutorial.md

 ![default display](tutorial-images/starting.png)

-One can then resize the display and zoom in on the slice view.
+One can then resize the display and zoom in on the slice view, as can be seen below.

 ![display resized](tutorial-images/starting-resized.png)